 - Level the cake tops and sandwich the layers with cream cheese frosting.
 Use the remaining frosting to cover the rest of the cake.

 - Decorate the cake with thin slices of banana dipped in lemon juice.

-- This is a recipe for banana cake with brown sugar.
+- This banana butter cake recipe calls for the use with brown sugar instead of white sugar.
 While most banana cakes use plain white castor sugar, I have chosen to use brown sugar.
-Brown sugar gives this banana cake a tinge of molasses-like taste.
+Brown sugar gives this banana butter cake a tinge of molasses-like taste.
 This adds more depth to the cake flavor and is definitely a better choice compared to plain white castor sugar.

 - This is another factor that will affect the moist texture of this homemade banana butter cake.
 To avoid overbaking, bake in cake tins with the indicated sizes and check for doneness at least 5 to 10 minutes before the baking time is up by inserting a skewer in the center of the cakes.